At University of Waterloo we have a variety of great funding opportunities available to our international students.

 - Graduate funding and awards database - search the database for more opportunities.

-An IMSA or IDSA will be provided automatically to eligible international students registered full time in research-based graduate degree programs at the University of Waterloo and hold a valid Canadian study permit.
+An IMSA or IDSA will be provided automatically to eligible international students registered full time in research-based graduate degree programs at the University of Waterloo.
 Students must meet the academic progress requirements of their program, and not have outstanding probationary admission requirements, or be concurrently receiving external awards or sponsorships, or be self-funded.